StephenGriffies/StephenGriffies.github.io/_pages/researchI.md

 <ul>

-<li> Will extreme sea level events occur more frequently in the future
+<li> Will extreme sea level events occur more frequently in the future? </li>
-under a changing climate? </li>

 <li> What are the mechanisms for regional sea level change, in
 particular those affecting coastal regions?  </li>